rrobbes/EngineeringOfMobileSystemsV2/7-JS-Recap/README.md

 ### What is the actual difference between TS and JS?

+TypeScript is a superset of Javascript.
+This means that any Javascript is also valid TypeScript.
+This is by design to allow developers to transition from JS to TS.

+However, TypeScript is larger than Javascript: it also supports **type annotations**.
+You can use type annotations to tell TypeScript the types of variables, parameters, return types, object properties, of your JavaScript code.
+In addition, TypeScript performs type inference: it can deduce some types from the existing information in the code, such as literals (`const x = 4`), and the existing type annotations.
+Using type inference, TypeScript helps you avoiding bugs, and the more type annotations you use, the more it helps you.

+Essentially, you can use as little TypeScript as you want.
+But the more you use it, the better it gets.

+### What is the syntax difference between TS and JS?

 ### How much TS do I really need to know?

 ## Functional Programming questions